Julez14/htn2024/README.md

 # htn2024
-project for hack the north 2024
+Project submission for hack the north 2024.
+Final version pushed to 'best-practices' branch.